Primula: Ecology

+Cultivation

 Primula species have been extensively cultivated and hybridised, mainly derived from P. elatior, P. juliae, P. veris and P. vulgaris.
 Polyanthus (Primula × polyantha) is one such group of plants, which has produced a large variety of strains in all colours, usually grown as annuals or biennials and available as seeds or young plants.

 Another huge range of cultivars, known as auriculas, are derived from crosses between P. auricula and P. hirsuta (among others).
 Specialist nurseries and auricula societies support the growing and showing of these choice strains.